nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-workflow-tasks.md

 ---
 {{#> callout type='tip'}}
-Follow the related [video course and exercises](https://university.hyland.com/courses/e4040) on Nuxeo University.
+Follow the related [video course and exercises](https://university.hyland.com/courses/e4040) on Hyland University.
 {{/callout}}

 In this tutorial you will learn how to create a custom workflow tasks layout in Studio Designer.
 We'll be using a custom validation workflow template linked to the Contract document type.